Autonomous implementation of thermodynamic cycles at the nanoscale: Cycle analysis of the reduced model in terms of thermodynamic strokes

 Thus, to finally guarantee that the cycle analysis matches the analysis from Sec.~(D), we recall that the bare tunneling rates $\Gamma_{L,R}(x_t)$ are contained in the rate matrix $R^{L,R}(x_t)$ as an overall factor.
 Thus, \emph{if} condition~(6) in the main text is satisfied, we observe that

-This shows that the thermodynamic analysis in terms of a cycle is \emph{automatically} consistent if the analysis of section~(D) is consistent (which requires large mass $m$ and small friction $\gamma$) \emph{and} condition~(6) in the main text is satisified.
+This shows that the thermodynamic analysis in terms of a cycle is \emph{automatically} consistent if the analysis of Sec.~\ref{sec thermo reduced} is consistent (which requires large mass $m$ and small friction $\gamma$) \emph{and} condition~(6) in the main text is satisified.